Planning your interior restoration

 Let's go through the interior item by item and consider what the common problems and solutions are for each.

 The cloth, leather or vinyl covering on your seats is often the biggest expense of an interior restoration.
 Even if the foam and framework of your seats are in good shape just replacing the leather covers can cost thousands, depending on the car.
 So you need to decide - do I need/want to replace all the material?
 Maybe just the driver's seat is worn and everything else is good.
 In the case of leather or vinyl it may be possible to re-dye the seats or do some combination of replacement and redyeing.
+Some parts may be candidates for vinyl repair.
 For some cars ready-made kits containing everything in the car are available at reasonable prices.
 If you can use tools and read directions this may be the way to go.
 Before you decide read the sections on this site about restoring leather and installing new upholstery.
 Otherwise, contact us to do the job for you.

 In older cars the carpet is almost always wasted.
 Even with little use they get faded and smelly.
 More often than not they're ruined.
 The good news is that carpeting is one of the easiest things to replace in most cars.